PaoyangLab/PeTEM/README.md

     > Choose **one** of the following installation methods to set up the PeTEM environment.

     - **Conda setup (👍recommended)**
-      > Use the checked-in environment definition:
+      > Use the provided environment definition:
       ```bash
       conda env create -f environment.yml
       conda activate petem